Welcome to my how to make money blogging for beginners guide.

 I will explain why.

-I built many sites and used several traffic networks from PPC using Google, Bing and other, Facebook Ads, and others, but I have always seemed to get back into blogging to earn the steady money that I desire in my business.
+I built many sites and used several traffic networks from PPC using Google, Bing and others, Facebook Ads, and others, but I have always seemed to get back into blogging to earn the steady money that I desire in my business.

 Paid ads can very volatile and the rules change from time to time that can have a very drastic impact on your monthly revenue which is true for anything, but you can really lose a ton of money fast especially if you are already scaled up.